open-source-labs/Quell/README.md

 ### Contribute to Quell

 Interested in making a contribution to Quell?
 Find our open-source contribution guidelines [here](./CONTRIBUTING.md).
+Please feel free to also review the larger future direction for Quell in the Client and Server readme's.

 Thank you for your interest and support!
-Team Quell
+- Team Quell